 Hashtags and Trade Marks

 A hashtag is a word or phrase following a hash sign (#, also referred to as the pound sign).
-The hashtag may be used across most social media platforms, such as Facebook, Twitter and Linkedin, and the string of characters following the # sign can direct online traffic toward a certain product or service.
-Influencer marketing and the growing reliance of consumers on people’s actual experiences instead of traditional advertising before availing a product or service have underlined the potential issue of trade mark infringement using hashtags.
+The hash tag may be used across most social media platforms, such as Facebook, Twitter and Linkedin, and the string of characters following the # sign can direct online traffic toward a certain product or service.
+Influencer marketing and the growing reliance of consumers on people's actual experiences instead of traditional advertising before availing of a certain product or service have underlined the potential issue of trade mark infringement using hashtags.